SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Omen Dragon

 They have been known by many names: Reaper, Blight, Sorrow, Stillness, Vengeance, Grief.
-The omen dragons carry as many meanings and interpretations as death itself-for they are death embodied.
-This dragon is a coalescing of wayward souls, the stench of death solidified, that clings to the last vestiges of this world-to the detriment of their surroundings.
+The omen dragons carry as many meanings and interpretations as death itself—for they are death embodied.
+This dragon is a coalescing of wayward souls, the stench of death solidified, that clings to the last vestiges of this world—to the detriment of their surroundings.

 #### Life and Death

-The opposite of life isn't death-it's stagnation.
+The opposite of life isn't death—it's stagnation.
 When a soul refuses to move on, it lives outside the cycle of life.
 Souls can have any number of reasons to linger: anger, fear, sadness, a thirst for revenge.
 One skilled at dealing with the undead might even be able to shepherd such a soul back into its cycle.
 But when hundreds of souls with hundreds of unique motivations bind themselves to an elemental and form an omen dragon, the only practical way to stop them is to destroy what they've become.

 As the embodiment of these wayward souls, the omen dragon wields them like weapons.
 They can send restless souls to grab creatures and pull them in, or to possess their attackers, compelling them to distraction in the middle of a fight.
 They even wrap themselves in the most durable of souls, creating a stifling aura.